adcondev/my-learning-notes/RED2000/NOTES.md

 - Also, i will create guides for the topics from the monday and based on the guides i found online.
 - I finished a demo implementation around Channels and Goroutines.
 It managed channels, goroutines and backpressure, and simulated a simple but concurrent task.
 I added it to `go-examples` repository.

+- I have been exploring different API styles and architectures.
+I will work on a practice to implement gRPC and Protobuf in a simple microservice.
+- Built a multi-goroutine system demonstrating channel-based communication.
+Features exponential backoff with jitter for retry logic, fan-in pattern, dead letter queue for failed messages, and timeout-based race conditions using select.

 ---